Patti Skrypek

 Michele McNally is a retired actor living in Nobleton.
 As founder and Artistic Director of the Nobleton Children’s Theatre Co., Michele was able to share her love of the arts with budding actors.
 She has been an active volunteer for many years, volunteering at Nobleton Public School and in community events such as the celebration of Canada’s 150th in Kettleby and the Nobleton Tree Lighting.
 You may know Michele as the ghost storyteller at the Haunting on King Road at the King Heritage & Cultural Centre every Hallowe’en or as the emcee at the Mayor’s Cultural Gala.

-Michele has been a board director of Arts Society King since 2018 and has been enjoying the role of President since 2020.
-She hopes to engage artists of all pursuits within King Township and beyond to share their vision and their beauty.
+Michele became a board director of Arts Society King in 2018 and stepped up as President in 2020.
+With her enthusiasm and passion, she hopes to engage artists of all pursuits within King Township and beyond to share their vision and their beauty.

 Regina Jensen